rjudy1/Code-Golf/AdventOfCode2023/README.md

 9. Propagate difference of each line of values until line of zeroes, then backpropagate from end and beginning
 10. Find main loop in a mess of pipes and find area enclosed by loop (expand and bfs, shoelace might be better)
 11. Calculate manhattan distance between galaxies with empty rows/cols expanding
+12. Nonograms with incomplete patterns, try possible placements of groups and count working versions
+13.